 Just like some other causes of heart attack and stroke, diabetes causes plaque to build-up on the walls of arteries.
 This makes it easier for cholesterol to gather, and eventually reduces the space through which blood can flow, causing blood pressure to rise.
 This blockage can lead to problems like heart attacks, strokes and even sudden death due to cardiac arrest.
 Diabetes also damages the walls of blood vessels themselves, making them prone to injury from high blood pressure, plaque build-up and swelling in the arteries.
 And it takes more than just controlling blood sugar to prevent heart disease.

-If you have diabetes, speak with your healthcare provider to learn more about the link between diabetes and heart disease.
+If you have diabetes, sign up to learn more and speak with your healthcare provider about the link between diabetes and heart disease.
 If you have loved ones with type 2 diabetes, encourage them to do the same.
 The sooner you do, the sooner you and a physician can take action.